 The steel of the tomahawks is 1/4" thick.
 The cutting edge is 2 13/16" in a straight line from point to point.
 The spiked heads are 7 5/16" long and the hammer poll heads are 6 3/16" long.

 The three available overall lengths are 12", 15", and 18".

-Here are the points of balance for the two different lengths:
+Here are the points of balance for the 12" and 15" lengths:

-Any of the tomahawk designs can be ordered with the inner beard either sharpened or unsharpened.
+Either of the tomahawk designs can be ordered with the inner beard either sharpened or unsharpened.
 This adds to its fighting effectiveness, especially when hooking extremities.
 However, it can make it a little more dangerous to handle, and certainly adds to the aggressive looks.
 If its usages are going to be more benign and around people who may look askance at anything they perceive as a weapon, the unsharpened beard may be a better choice.
 I have had a customer use his sharpened inner beard to cut branches and vines while hooking them, but it is more intended for folks who may have to use it in a fight as a last-ditch CQC weapon.

 The tomahawks can be had in either black or desert tan color schemes.